 The buildpack will detect your app as Java if it has a

-pom.xml file in its root directory.
+pom.xml file, or one of the other POM formats supports by the Maven Polyglot plugin, in its root directory.
 It will use Maven to execute the build defined by your

 pom.xml and download your dependencies.
 The